Karol Świderski: PAOK

 On 20 January 2019, PAOK FC confirmed the signing of Świderski, penning a 3.5-year contract with the Polish forward on a €2 million transfer fee.
 He debuted for the club on 27 January 2019, being subbed in the 81st minute for Omar El Kaddouri.
-On 30 January 2019, Świderski's first goal came in the 87th minute, after coming off the bench for Dimitris Limnios.
-On 18 February 2019, Świderski scored as a substitute in a 5–1 away win against Apollon Smyrni.
+On 30 January 2019, Świderski's first goal came in the 87th minute, after coming off the bench for Dimitrios Limnios.

+On 18 February 2019, Świderski scored as a substitute in a 5–1 away win against Apollon Smyrnis.
 On 10 March 2019, he scored in a 3–0 home win against Atromitos.
 On 21 April 2019, he scored the final goal in a 5–0 defeat of Levadiakos that confirmed PAOKs first league title for 34 years.

 On 25 August 2019, he scored his first goal of the 2019–20 season with a header, opening the score, in a 2–1 home win game against Panetolikos, and a week later, he scored again in a 2–1 home win against Panionios.
 On 29 August, he scored after an assist from Rodrigo Soares as PAOK beat ŠK Slovan Bratislava in the second leg of their Europa League play-off tie but were eliminated on away goals after the score finished 3–3 on aggregate.
 On 29 September 2019, he scored both PAOK's goals in a 2–2 draw city rivals AEK Athens.

-On 4 January 2020, the Polish forward gleefully slotted home the rebound after Julián Cuesta clumsily spilled a shot from Dimitris Pelkas, to open the score in an away 4–2 loss against rivals Aris, as PAOK were finally beaten after 51 games in Superleague.
-On 19 January 2020, Swiderski finished clinically with a low shot on the turn to open the score in a 3–1 home win game against Asteras Tripoli.
-On 12 February 2020, Świderski received a wonderful pass from Dimitris Pelkas, and the Polish striker subsequently beat Sokratis Dioudis with a pinpoint attempt, helping reigning Greek Cup winners PAOK breezed through to the semi-finals of the Greek Cup, defeating Panathinaikos 1–0 in Athens to complete a 3–0 aggregate triumph.
+On 4 January 2020, the Polish forward gleefully slotted home the rebound after Julián Cuesta clumsily spilled a shot from Dimitrios Pelkas, to open the score in an away 4–2 loss against rivals Aris, as PAOK were finally beaten after 51 games in Super League.
+On 19 January 2020, Swiderski finished clinically with a low shot on the turn to open the score in a 3–1 home win game against Asteras Tripolis.
+On 12 February 2020, Świderski received a wonderful pass from Pelkas, and the Polish striker subsequently beat Sokratis Dioudis with a pinpoint attempt, helping reigning Cup winners PAOK breezed through to the semi-finals of the Greek Cup, defeating Panathinaikos 1–0 in Athens to complete a 3–0 aggregate triumph.
 On 4 October 2020, he scored a brace in the last 3 minutes of the game sealing a triumphiant 3–0 home win against OFI.
 On 31 January 2021, he scored a brace in a 5–0 home win against Panetolikos.

 On 19 January 2022, PAOK accepted MLS club Charlotte FC's €5 million offer for Świderski. Świderski played in 28 matches this season, scoring 4 goals and 3 assists.
-In his last match with the club, the Polish international striker entered the game as a late substitute, in the derby Greek Cup game against AEK Athens.
+In his last match with the club, the Polish international striker entered the game as a late substitute, in the derby Greek Football Cup game against AEK Athens.